 A control plan is an example of a quality control (QC) strategy.
 Put one in place after you create a new process or change an existing one.
-It helps you to ensure that staff monitor new and modified processes correctly.
+It helps you ensure the staff monitors new and modified processes correctly.

 Typically, you’ll have one plan per process.
 Alternatively, one per product or service that you offer.
 What’s the difference?
 Some products and services will involve more than one process.
 In this situation, you’ll usually perform QC per process.